- Testing levels

 The testing types are classified into several categories according to a number of criteria.
 The following are the most common ones.

 By the object under test

 Functional testing is a software testing type intended to validate whether a program meets functional requirements.
 Functional testing checks if a software product can correctly solve certain tasks as required by users.

 - Stack Overflow.
 Unit tests vs Functional Testing.

-Performance testing is a software testing type performed to determine how a system performs in terms of responsiveness and stability under a particular workload.
-Performance tests are executed before and after program optimization in order to find out any changes of performance.
-If an optimization leads to a performance drop and therefore is unsuccessful, the programmer may refuse using it.
+Performance testing is a software testing type performed to determine how a system performs in terms of performance and stability under a particular workload.
+Performance tests are executed before and after program optimization in order to discover any changes of performance.
+If an optimization leads to a performance drop and therefore is unsuccessful, the developer may refuse using it.
 In case of a performance gain, its degree is compared to the anticipated one to make sure that the optimization has been done successfully.
-The purpose of performance testing is to find out any cases of performance increase and decrease in order to avoid faulty modifications.
+The purpose of performance testing is to find out any cases of performance increase and decrease in order to avoid faulty optimizations.

 - Wikipedia.
 Load testing.

 - Stack Overflow.
 Performance testing utilities for C++.

 Load testing is a software testing type performed to determine a system's performance under normal, increased, and anticipated peak load conditions.
 If load testing is performed before the commercial exploitation of the system, it helps assure that no sudden performance losses will occur later (in about a year), when the system is loaded with data.

 Stress testing is a software testing type that determines robustness of software beyond the limits of normal operation.
 It checks programs under stress conditions like large input data amounts, disk space shortage or execution on a low-performance processor.